 - Keep multitasking to a minimum and focus your attention on one thing at a time.

 - Go into relaxation mode regularly to reverse the negative process of stress.

 - Increase your magnesium intake to be less sensitive to stress.

 By allowing yourself to assimilate these principles and techniques, you will be able to notice the benefits of your body and your mind.

-Test them out and you'll be able to deal with stress better naturally.
+Test them out and you will be able to naturally cope with stress in a more efficient way.